 - NHS CHECK sample of ethnic minority health and social care staff recruited from NHS CHECK Trusts across the UK.

 - Pre/post COVID-19 TIDES sample of London-based nurses and healthcare assistants who have previously completed interviews as part of the TIDES Phase 1.

 The interviews will explore how COVID-19 has affected mental and physical health and occupational outcomes, the impact of COVID-19 on experiences of discrimination, bullying and harassment during and post COVID-19, and the structural factors underpinning elevated adversity for ethnic minority staff during COVID-19.

 For more information, please visit tidesstudy.com

 Stephani is a Professor of Sociology and Epidemiology in the Department of Psychological Medicine, King’s College London and is the Principal Investigator of the TIDES study.
 Stephani is also the founder of the Health Inequalities Research Network, which promotes integrated approaches to participatory research and public engagement in the community.

 Dr Rebecca Rhead

-Research Associate and Project Coordinator
+Research Associate and Co-investigator